-The artist's atelier The secrets for a successful studio visit
+The secrets for a successful studio visit

 We must be careful not to make certain mistakes and risk losing interesting opportunities…

-Organising meetings in the ateliers is a common practice in the art world, useful to strenghten the relationship with curators, gallery owners and collectors: provided as long as you know how to speak clearly about your work, there will be plenty of opportunities.
+Organising meetings in the ateliers is a common practice in the art world, useful to strengthen the relationship with curators, gallery owners and collectors: provided as long as you know how to speak clearly about your work, there will be plenty of opportunities.